Are you a new or expectant dad who is suddenly finding it expensive raising kids? As Bruce Willis said in Die Hard, “Welcome to the party, pal.”

 Don’t drive yourself mad dragging the baby around, struggling to load and unload the car every week while paying top dollar everywhere you go.
 Find a website that fits your budget and order your child’s diapers, baby wipes, vitamins, formula and bath supplies as well as essential groceries for the rest of the brood for less.
 Most sites like Diapers.com and Fresh Direct will deliver to your door for free when you buy $75 or more worth of items.
 They may also offer bonus points you can save for discounts on your next purchase.

 Remember, being a new parent is a daunting job for anyone.
+Save money raising your baby is important.
 If your family is surviving on a single income, money will probably be tight for the next several years.
 Don’t spend more than you have to on the essentials and you will see how much more you can put into a college fund for your pride and joy.